Rollei 35: On the way to mass production

 When Heinz Waaske finally presented the fully functional new camera prototype to his employer, Heinrich Wirgin (a.k.a.
 Henry Wirgin) said: "So you have wasted time on your own construction in my prototyping workshop?!".
 It was not until that moment, that Wirgin told his chief engineer that he had already decided to end camera production and photo equipment business.

 Looking for new employment, Waaske presented his compact camera to Ludwig Leitz and to Kodak, but to no avail.
 In January 1965 Waaske started working for Rollei in Braunschweig (Brunswyck).
 Having become Rollei's managing director only in March 1965, Heinrich Peesel accidentally got a first glimpse of his new employee's tiny prototype camera.
 Filled with enthusiasm, Peesel decided that the camera should immediately be further developed by Waaske for mass production, but, using only parts of Rollei's suppliers.
-Waaske's little camera was presented at photokina in 1966 as Rollei 35, with a better lens – the Zeiss Tessar 3.5/40mm lens, a state-of-the-art Gossen CdS-exposure meter and a precision-made diaphragm shutter made by Compur, using Waaske's patented shutter design.
+Waaske's little camera was presented at photokina in 1966 as Rollei 35, with a better lens – the Zeiss Tessar 40 mm f/3.5 lens, a state-of-the-art Gossen CdS-exposure meter and a precision-made diaphragm shutter made by Compur, using Waaske's patented shutter design.